ksalm4/dsci350m_fashion_1920s/pages/about.md

 ---

 {% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}
-## About this project and the people behind it
+## About This Project And The People Behind It

-# About us
+### About Us

-Rachel Kesich - Senior in Advertising at UO, minoring in digital humanities GitHub collections manager: Responsible for uploading and organizing our files to the GitHub repository.
+Rachel Kesich - Senior in Advertising at UO, minoring in digital humanities GitHub Collections Manager: Responsible for uploading and organizing our files to the GitHub repository.

 Kira Salm - Senior studying Psychology and Sociology with a concentration in data analysis at the University of Oregon.
-Metadata collections manager: Responsible for organizing our metadata and checking for inaccuracies or copyright issues.
+Metadata Collections Manager: Responsible for organizing our metadata and checking for inaccuracies or copyright issues.

-Sydney Wolfe - Senior advertising major minoring in digital hummanities Project Manager: Oversees our data collection and makes sure we are staying on track with deadlines.
+Sydney Wolfe - Senior advertising major minoring in digital humanities Project Manager: Oversees our data collection and makes sure we are staying on track with deadlines.

-# Collection description:
+### Collection Description:

 This collection provides a look into U.S. women’s fashion in the 1920s with a major focus on clothing displayed through physical objects, advertisements and magazines.
+The collection is open to all with the intent to be viewed and used by historians, educators, people pursuing creative endeavors and anyone who may be curious about fashion.

-# About the class:
+### About The Class:

 DSCI 350M: Humanities Research Data Management, Winter 2025
-Instructor: Franny Gaede, Associate Librarian at the University of Oregon
+Instructor: Franny Gaede, Associate Librarian at the University of Oregon Humanities Research Data Management focuses on the practices and theories behind the galleries, libraries, archives, and museums data.
+In this class, we learned about various scopes of the data management world, from the ethics behind data management and curation to developing our own data collection.

-# Data Credit to:
+### Data Credit to:

 North Texas University College of Visual Arts and Design Smithsonian National Museum of African American History and Culture Cornell University Library
 New York Public Library Digital Collections

-# Thank Yous:
+### Thank Yous:

-Thank you to Rayne Vieger (Head of Digital Publishing and Pedagogy - Associate Librarian), Erin Winter (Research Data Management Librarian - Assistant Librarian) and Franny Gaede (Scholarly Publishing Librarian - Associate Librarian),  for their support and guidance.
+Thank you to Rayne Vieger (Head of Digital Publishing and Pedagogy - Associate Librarian), Erin Winter (Research Data Management Librarian - Assistant Librarian) and Franny Gaede (Scholarly Publishing Librarian - Associate Librarian), for their support and guidance during the duration of this project.

-# Copyright Statement:
+### Copyright Statement:

 The data contained in this repository includes copyrighted material, please use this data following copyright laws, we are not responsible for the data use of users of the repository.